Dr. Preeti Talwar

 Can A Viral Infection Affect Your Ears?

 A particular group of viral infections can cause direct damage to the inner ear structure.
 Some others can cause inflammation leading to damage and a few can increase susceptibility to bacterial and fungal infection.
 All these can lead to hearing loss.
+Read our article on fungal ear infection for more information.

 How Do I Know If My Hearing Loss Is Permanent Or Temporary?